ELI-Data-Mining-Group/PELIC-spelling/README.md

 Spelling correction is an important element to consider in any corpus study involving learner data.
 The decision whether to correct texts or not will invariably impact results: in some instances it may be preferable to use the raw text, maintaining its integrity and avoiding an additional layer of processing.
 However, for other projects, corrected text may provide a more accurate representation of the language features being investigated.

-There are two main components to the spelling correction process, presented in two Jupyter notebooks:
+There are three main components to the spelling correction process, presented in two Jupyter notebooks:

 1. The [SCOWL_wordlist](https://github.com/ELI-Data-Mining-Group/PELIC-spelling/blob/master/SCOWL_wordlist.ipynb): In this notebook we decide on a list of what we consider to be real words, using an edited version of the [SCOWL wordlists](http://wordlist.aspell.net/).
 2. [PELIC_spelling](https://github.com/ELI-Data-Mining-Group/PELIC-spelling/blob/master/PELIC_spelling.ipynb): In this notebook we create a dataframe of misspellings, apply an automated spelling correction process, and re-incorporate the corrected text into our corpus.
+3. [PELIC_spelling_validation](https://github.com/ELI-Data-Mining-Group/PELIC-spelling/blob/master/PELIC_spelling_validation.ipynb): In this notebook we detail a validation of the spell checker.
+Manual checking of spelling is performed on a sample of PELIC and is then compared to the output of the automated spell checker.
+The results indicate that spell-checker is highly accurate in terms of the total tokens in PELIC, but conservative resulting in lower precision.
+For details, please see the Jupyter notebook.

 <br>